In this article

 Running an online store isn't an easy feat.
 Especially not with the competition, rising ad costs, supply chain issues, and many other factors.

-In this post we’re going to look at some tactics.
-Everyone running an online store should form a long-term strategy for growth and it’s important to recognize the difference between strategy and tactics.
-You should define objectives, strategy and tactics in that order—for example, say I run a store for pet clothes:
+In this article, we’re going to look at some tactics to grow your ecommerce store.
+Anyone running an online store should form a long-term strategy for growth and it’s important to recognize the difference between strategy and tactics.
+You should define objectives, strategy, and tactics in that order—for example, say I run a store for pet clothes: